swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

 1. Create a webhook endpoint on your server
 2. Register the webhook endpoint with a CardSavr event

-Webhooks can be either statically configured in the Strivve Portal, or dynamically assigend when a cardholder is created.
+Webhooks can be either statically configured in the Strivve Portal, or dynamically assigned when a cardholder is created.
 Webhook payloads are signed using the integrator key used to create the corresponding cardholder.
 By installing a [Strivve SDK](https://github.com/swch/strivve-sdk), you can [verify webhook signatures](https://github.com/swch/Strivve-SDK/blob/master/src/cardsavr/CardsavrSessionCrypto.ts#L225) for added security.
 (Notice the function takes two keys, current and previous key, in case of key rotation)